 What’s interesting about the role of an instructional designer is that it varies from company-to-company.
 Some companies describe instructional designers as the people who develop the content and create the storyboards.
 Other companies use the term instructional designer to describe a person who does everything, the whole enchilada.
 I call these Jack’s or Jill’s of All Trades.

 So, there can be two different types of instructional designers depending on the company you go to work for.

-I have experienced the Jack or Jill instructional designer type more than any other type but I have experienced both.
+I have experienced the Jack or Jill types of instructional designer more than any other type but I have experienced both.
 There are pluses and minuses to both but it really comes down to your personal preference.

 Let’s explore the options.